Do I Need To Register To Fly My Drone In Ireland?

-This a very common question and one that causes lots of confusion.
+This is a common question that causes a lot of confusion.

 Under the current EASA regulations, you must register as a drone operator if your drone is over 250g or has a camera.
-Many people discard the end of the sentence but basically if your drone has a camera, and is not a toy, you do have to register as an operator.
+Many people discard the end of the sentence, but if your drone has a camera and is not a toy, you do have to register as an operator.

 This does not include toy drones.